A Virgin Among the Living Dead

 A Virgin Among the Living Dead is a film directed by Jesús Franco.
 Franco shot the film in Portugal in 1971 with the film it was only being released to the public in 1973.
-While credited as a production of Liechtenstein, it was submitted theatrically as being the product of various countries with Franco biographer suggesting that the Prodif Ets. company was set up as a tax shelter.
+While credited as a production of Liechtenstein, it was submitted theatrically as being the product of various countries, with a Franco biographer suggesting that the Prodif Ets. company was set up as a tax shelter.

 Several versions of the film were released theatrically with added footage, ranging from erotic scenes to scenes featuring zombies.

 Plot

 A beautiful young woman named Christina arrives in Europe to visit her estranged relatives in a small castle for the reading of her dead father's will.
 She eventually discovers that they are all undead, and they fear that when she inherits her father's mansion, she will ask them all to leave.
 But Christina is lonely and tells her Uncle Howard that she wants them all to remain there and live with her.
 She learns that a spirit called the Queen of the Night has claimed her father's eternal soul because he committed suicide by hanging himself.
 Christina winds up becoming one of the living dead herself, and at the end of the film, she and the rest of the family all solemnly march off into a swamp on the estate's grounds, accompanied by the Queen of the Night.